- September 10, 2015

-There is a lot of talk, speculation and comment about China, the Chinese stock market and the Chinese free trade agreement.
+There is a lot of talk about China, the Chinese stock market and the Chinese free trade agreement.

 You may well ask – why is everybody so concerned about China?